 Key Ingredients:

-- Whole wheat pasta: Has a slightly nuttier flavor than regular pasta and adds extra fiber.
+- Whole wheat pasta: For extra fiber.

-- Lemon juice: Brightens and balances the rich flavors.
+- Lemon Juice: Brightens and balances.

-- Parmesan cheese: Optional but recommended for a salty, nutty finish.
+- Parmesan Cheese: Optional but recommended for a salty, nutty finish.

-Dietary & Allergy-Friendly Swaps:
+Dietary Swaps:

 - Gluten-Free: Use gluten-free pasta instead of whole wheat.
-Check that all other ingredients, especially tuna and olives, are gluten-free.
+Check that all other ingredients, especially tuna and olives, are labelled gluten-free.

 - Dairy-Free: Skip the Parmesan or use a dairy-free cheese alternative (like Follow Your Heart).
-This recipe shines even without cheese.

 Recipe Variations: